theIvanR/debug/README.md

 Successfully built torch-2.7.1a0+gite2d141d-cp311-cp311-win_amd64.whl
 ```

+NOTE: cupti is broken with this version (from kinetico) and aoti custom ops wll require you to copy a dll if you want to do profiling.

 ## 3: Test and Enjoy
 - install wheel via pip from "pytorch/dist"
 - test via: ```python -c "import torch; print(torch.randn(2,2).cuda())"```